openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 Below is a non-normative example how a Credential Offer Object might look like for a Pre-Authorized Code Flow (with a credential type reference):

 <{{examples/credential_offer_by_reference.json}}

-## Credential Offer Response

-The Wallet is not supposed to create a response.
-UX control stays with the Wallet after completion of the process.

 # Authorization Endpoint {#authorization_endpoint}